 In 2021 the Council commissioned a portfolio review and the development of an estate framework by Avison Young.
 This work produced several outputs including a better understanding and categorisation of all the assets and types of assets inherited from the legacy authorities.
-There were 2,621 asset entries on the asset register Avison Young produced.
+There are 2,620 asset entries on the asset register Avison Young produced, this is a breakdown of Sites and Specific Establishments of which over 80% are freehold assets.